vuldb/cyber_threat_intelligence/actors/z/ZuRu/README.md

 _Live data_ and more _analysis capabilities_ are available at [https://vuldb.com/?actor.zuru](https://vuldb.com/?actor.zuru)

+## Campaigns

+The following _campaigns_ are known and can be associated with ZuRu:

+* Khepri

 ## Countries

 These _countries_ are directly (e.g. origin of attacks) or indirectly (e.g. access by proxy) associated with ZuRu: